Harbour-N/Functional_Hormones/README.md

 ## Fitting Von Meises model

-In the file `fitting.qmd` we fit our relarively simple functional data analysis model of cortisol.
+In the file `fitting.qmd` we fit our relatively simple functional data analysis model of cortisol.
 This comprises of the sum of 3 basis functions and weights.
-Since each von Meisis disitiubution has 3 parameters (Mean, amplitute, standard deiviation / dispersion) this model has 9 parameters in total (reducing the amount of data needed to fully descripe the model from 72 time points to 9 parameters).
+Since each von Meisis distribution has 3 parameters (Mean, amplitude, standard deviation / dispersion) this model has 9 parameters in total (reducing the amount of data needed to fully describe the model from 72 time points to 9 parameters).

 The output of this notebook is a csv file contianing all the fitted parameters for each participant `Param_values.csv`.
 The parameters are save in a list or given individually in both cases: